-Take a flat lid that has not been used and one that has and compare them.
-Look at the inside of the lids where the sealing compound is.
-You'll notice that after it has been used it will show an indentation where it sealed to your jar.
+Take a flat lid that has not been used and one that has been used for canning and compare them.
+If you look at the inside of the lids where the sealing compound is, you'll notice that a used lid will show an indentation where it sealed to your jar.
 This indentation flattens the sealing compound and it may not seal the second time around.

-Canning jar lids work by the vacuum seal formed during processing.
-The sealing compound on the lid sits against the jar and forms the all important seal.
+There is a vacuum seal formed during the processing of your filled jars.
+The sealing compound you will find on the inner rim of canning lids sits against the jar and forms the all important seal.

 The screw band fits over the lid and screws down to hold the flat lid in place.
 When placing your screw band you need to screw it down firmly but you do not need to be too forceful.
 Finger tight is fine.